urbit/docs/docs/arvo/internals.md

 Vanes
 -----

-As shown above, we use arvo proper to route and control the flow of moves.
-However, arvo proper is rarely directly responsible for processing the event data that directly causes the desired outcome of a move.
+As shown above, we use Arvo proper to route and control the flow of moves.
+However, Arvo proper is rarely directly responsible for processing the event data that directly causes the desired outcome of a move.
 This event data is contained within a card, which is simply a `(pair term noun)`.
-Instead, arvo proper passes the card off to one of its vanes, which each present an interface to clients for a particular well-defined, stable, and general-purpose piece of functionality.
+Instead, Arvo proper passes the card off to one of its vanes, which each present an interface to clients for a particular well-defined, stable, and general-purpose piece of functionality.